the-tcpdump-group/libpcap/INSTALL.md

 before running configure.
 (You might have to do a "make distclean" if you already ran configure once).

-Also note that "make depend" won't work; while all of the known universe uses -M, the SPARCompiler uses -xM to generate makefile dependencies.

 If you are trying to do packet capture with a FORE ATM card, you may or may not be able to.
 They usually only release their driver in object code so unless their driver supports packet capture, there's not much